Update: We apologise but after a review with our Clinical Team we have decided not to continue to offer this inhaler replacement service.

 Asthma is a long-term condition that is caused by inflammation in the airways.
 Asthma symptoms commonly include coughing, wheezing, tightness in the chest and breathing difficulties.
 Although asthma is a condition that cannot be cured, it can be controlled effectively with prescription asthma medications, such as asthma inhalers.

 At Oxford Online Pharmacy, we offer a completely confidential consultation service.
-After selecting your asthma treatment, you will be able to complete a short doctor’s online questionnaire.
-If the answers that you provide are suitable, our doctor will issue a prescription for the cost of £25.00.
+After selecting your asthma treatment, you will be able to complete a doctor’s online questionnaire.
+If the answers that you provide are suitable, our doctor will issue a prescription.
 However, if your treatment is not approved, you will be refunded in full.
 If you have already been issued with an NHS or private prescription, you can select your asthma treatment and send your prescription to our pharmacy; as soon as we receive your prescription, your medication will be approved and delivered.

 Asthma is caused by inflammation in the throat and lungs.
 When your airways are inflamed, they become increasingly sensitive, thus when you come into contact with substances that irritate your lungs, a protective layer of mucus develops, narrowing your airways.
 These substances are known as asthmatic triggers.